tivins/database/.github/ISSUE_TEMPLATE/bug_report.md

 **Environement (please complete the following information):**
  - PHP version: [e.g. 5.7, 7.4, 8.1]
- - Version of Database [e.g. commit number]
+ - Version of Database [e.g. commit hash]

 **Additional context**
 Add any other context about the problem here.